First responders are changing the way they save lives

-Not everyone in need of their assistance will be able to speak so in situations where someone may be unconscious they will put on personal protective equipment.
+Not everyone in need of their assistance will be able to speak.
+In situations where someone may be unconscious, they will put on personal protective equipment.

-Captain Kyle Joy, with the Amarillo Fire Department, said they have had to find new ways to send people out to scenes.
+Capt.
+Kyle Joy with the Amarillo Fire Department said they have had to find new ways to send people out to scenes.

-“Previously we were sending trucks with four personnel to a medical call and we would send all four guys to that call to help the patient,” Captain Joy stated.
+“Previously we were sending trucks with four personnel to a medical call and we would send all four guys to that call to help the patient,” Capt.
+Joy stated.

 Every medical call received is treated as if the person they are helping has the Coronavirus.